mnot/I-D/for-the-users/draft.md

 # Security Considerations

-This document does not have direct security impact; however, applying its guidelines (or failing to) might affect security positively or negatively.
+This document does not have direct security impact; however, failing to apply it might affect security negatively in the long term.

 --- back